neuecc/ZeroFormatter/README.md

 Cross Plaftorm
 ---
 Currently No and I have no plans.
-Welcome to contribute port to other languages.
+Welcome to contribute port to other languages, I want to help your work!

+ZeroFormatter spec  has three stages.

+* Stage1: All format are eager-evaluation, does not support LazyDictionary/LazyMultiDictionary.
+* Stage2: FixedSizeList, VariableSizeList, Class support lazy-evaluation, does not support LazyDictionary/LazyMultiDictionary.
+* Stage3: Supporting LazyDictionary/LazyMultiDictionary

 Author Info
 ---